rouanw/mongo-csv/README.md

 ## Performance tips

-`mongo2csv` will read documents using a `cursor` to avoid reading them all at once, but here are some additional performance considerations:
+`mongo-csv` will read documents using a `cursor` to avoid reading them all at once, but here are some additional performance considerations:
 - Write as specific a `query` as you can so you only get the data you really need
 - Use the `projection` option to specify only the fields you really need, so Mongo doesn't need to work to get you the rest
 - It's usually a good idea to have a database index in place to support your query, so it can run quickly